 “Thank you, Father.”
 Sliding back, she gazed at him with loving affection.

 Gray sprinkled his blond hair, receding from a high forehead.
 Years of grief over the loss of his wife had dulled a set of blue eyes similar to her own.
 Clearly a pressing matter weighed heavily on his mind as he regarded her with an anxious expression.

 “He’s not here?
 I tried to contact him earlier, but communications to Amat were out.
 I can’t imagine what might have happened.
 He should have arrived by now.”
 Her stomach churned.
 It was unlike Bendyk to be so late.

 Malcolm raised his hand.
 “I’ll go make inquiries.
-Amat is located at Seacrest Bay?”
+Amat is located in Seacrest Bay?”
 At Leena’s nod, he hastened away.

-“He’s a fine young man.”
-Cranby eyed her carefully.
+“Malcolm is a fine young man,” Cranby said, eyeing her carefully.

 Leena lowered her lashes.
 “I’m still not sure about him, Father.”